January 2024

 We are going to start off the year talking about grid set issues common to our industry and provide insights as to how to make your grid set swap seamless, quick, and less likely to have issues at start up.

-If you are looking for a more advanced guide for your grid install or refurbishment, we encourage you to review “Appendix A” in our RF ion source manual on our website.
+If you are looking for a more advanced guide for your grid install or refurbishment, we encourage you to review “Appendix A” in our RF ion source manual.
 It will provide a more detailed refurbishment and installation process to follow.

 Brand new grids are installed less frequently than rebuilt grid sets.
 However, for those that operate more than one system and swap grid assemblies regularly, it can be difficult when rushed to get both new and used grids to run correctly at startup.